ErdunE/ErdunE/README.md

 Built using HTML5 and Bootstrap.

-Check out some of my other webpages
+Check out some of my other projects
 [on my GitHub profile](https://github.com/ErdunE/)

 Based on the